 Calculating How Much Time You Need to Move

 Now that you've decided which date you'll be moving, now you can use that date as your endpoint and calculate at least eight weeks before that date to see when you need to start your moving plan.
 Eight weeks in the minimum amount of time required to move.
 However, it is possible to move in less than four weeks, but that is extremely stressful and not recommended.

 So, a twelve-week schedule is ideal, and an eight-week schedule is a minimum time suggested.
 Schedules of four weeks or less are what you call "planning a last-minute move," will cause you significant stress and possibly cost you more in terms of moving company rates, as well as penalties on leases, plus you may need to take time off work to organize and pack.

 Remember, if you have a flexible schedule, consider choosing a move date that's not during high season or at a time when your kids can make a smooth transition to a new school.
-Also, you can pick a time of year when snow won't impede your travel - all of which are important things to consider when deciding when to move.
+Also, you can pick a time of year when the snow won't impede your travel—all of which are important things to consider when deciding when to move.